xaho/Herosaver/docs/index.md

 ### Bookmarklet

-You can drag these to your bookmarks:
+You can drag these to your bookmark-bar:

 - [Hero STL](javascript:(() => fetch('https://raw.githubusercontent.com/notnullgames/Herosaver/master/dist/herosaver.js').then(r => r.text()).then(eval).then(() => saveStl()))())
 - [Hero OBJ](javascript:(() => fetch('https://raw.githubusercontent.com/notnullgames/Herosaver/master/dist/herosaver.js').then(r => r.text()).then(eval).then(() => saveObj()))())

+Go to the page and click the bookmarklet, and it will save the file for you.

 ### Browser Console

+You can also use the developer-console, if you like.

   1. Go to the intended website
   2. Open the Javascript Console [F12], then click on Console
   3. Paste the following